Subscribe

 Teach your dog to use the steps — Building a habit of cannonballing into the pool is dangerous because it doesn’t require your dog to have an exit strategy before being submerged.
 If they know how to walk their way into a pool, they’ll also know how to get out.

 Use a flotation device — Even good swimmers can get caught in a bad situation, like being injured or trapped.
-Doggie life jackets help protect from the worst case scenarios and make swimming a little bit less exhausting.
-A good PFD (personal flotation device) for dogs will be brightly colored, reflective, and comfortable enough for them to spend hours wearing.
-A handle on the top is a nice feature, too for easy lifting.
+Doggie life jackets help protect from the worst-case scenarios and make swimming a little bit less exhausting.
+A good personal flotation device (PFD) for dogs will be brightly colored, reflective, and comfortable enough for them to spend hours wearing.
+A handle on the top is a nice feature for easy lifting.

 Plan for accidents — If your dog decides to take a swim or gets bumped into the water, you need to have a recovery plan.
-To start, they should be wearing a PFD (personal floatation device).
-Do not jump in the water to save your dog — They may be panicking and unintentionally harm you.
+To start, they should be wearing a PFD.
+You can also use a tether to keep them attached to the boat.
+This is especially useful if your dog isn’t the strongest swimmer.
+Don’t jump in the water to save your dog — they may be panicking and unintentionally harm you.
 Rather, get the boat close enough, cut the motor, and call your dog over to the boat.
 When they’re close enough, reach over and pull them up by their flotation device.

 Check local laws — While there are no federal laws about bringing pets on boats, it’s a good idea to check local and state regulations just in case.